MicrosoftDocs/quantum-docs-pr/articles/libraries/standard/prelude.md

 # The Prelude #

+The Q# compiler and the target machines included with the Quantum Development Kit provide a set of intrinsic functions and operations that can be used when writing quantum programsin Q#.

-## Primitive Operations and Functions ##
+## Intrinsic Operations and Functions ##

-The primitive operations defined in the standard library roughly fall into one of several categories:
+The intrinsic operations defined in the standard library roughly fall into one of several categories:

-- Essential classical functions.
+- Essential classical functions, collected in the <xref:microsoft.quantum.core> namespace.
 - Operations representing unitaries composed of [Clifford and $T$ gates](xref:microsoft.quantum.concepts.qubit).
 - Operations representing rotations about various operators.
 - Operations implementing measurements.